Adoption Made Easy with Expert Legal Guidance

 It's important to note that by law, children over the age of 14 must approve of any adoption.
 However, anyone in South Carolina, regardless of their marital status, can adopt a child.
 Even individuals who have been convicted of a felony may be allowed to adopt, though they must undergo a court review with a social worker.

 Before beginning the adoption process, it's important to determine if it's the right choice for your family.
-At Lauren Taylor Law, an adoption lawyer Near Me MC Cormick, SC is available to assist you in exploring your options and selecting the type of adoption that best meets your needs when you're prepared to commit to growing your family through adoption.
+At Lauren Taylor Law, an adoption lawyer in MC Cormick, SC is available to assist you in exploring your options and selecting the type of adoption that best meets your needs when you're prepared to commit to growing your family through adoption.

 Legal Adoption Options in South Carolina